-Chicken pot pie with roasted pumpkin, cauliflower, carrots and a touch of roasted garlic swimming in a rich creamy gravy!
+Chicken pot pie with roasted pumpkin, cauliflower, carrots and a touch of roasted garlic swimming in a rich creamy gravy and flaky crust!
 It’s definitely chicken pot pie time!
 Too much turkey leftover after a holiday meal?
 Make this pie with turkey!

 But I resisted and it was the right call because great things shouldn’t be rushed.

 It depends on where you live.
-In the US chicken pot pie is a chicken pie that has only top crust vs a pie encased in a double crust.
+In the US chicken pot pie is a chicken pie that has only top crust as opposed to a pie encased in a double crust.

-In the UK all meat pies have top crust only.
+In the UK most meat pies have top crust only.
 Different terminology.
 Same delicious food.

 The classic filling for a chicken pot pie is cooked chicken mixed with carrots, peas and celery in a creamy gravy.
 All baked under a layer of flakey pie crust.
 It’s homey and comforting.
 It’s loved by many.

 I decided to change things up just a smidge by adding hearty roasted vegetables like pumpkin, cauliflower and carrots.
 I also added garlic for more flavour!
-You can roast them up to two days in advance.
-That way you can speed up the process.
+You can roast them up to two days in advance to speed up the process.

 I know what you are thinking.
 Did I really HAVE to roast them?
 Couldn’t I just boil or steam them?
 The answer is a big, fat YES.